lterweight contest, another fight where the decision was closely debated.

 Assessing Jack Catterall’s Knockout Power

 A significant aspect of Jack Catterall’s professional record is his knockout ratio.
 Out of his 28 wins, 13 have come by way of knockout (KO) or technical knockout (TKO).
 This translates to a KO percentage of approximately 46.4% of his victories.
-This statistic indicates that while he is a skilled boxer with technical ability, he also possesses the power to finish fights decisively.
+This statistic indicates that while he’s a skilled boxer with technical ability, he also possesses the power to finish fights decisively.

 His ability to stop opponents has been a key factor in his rise through the ranks.
 Early in his career, many of his wins were by stoppage, showcasing his developing power.
 As he has faced tougher opposition, the nature of his wins has sometimes shifted towards technical decisions, demonstrating adaptability.
 However, the threat of his power remains a constant factor for any opponent stepping into the ring with him.